France's divided National Assembly votes to keep centrist speaker as political turmoil persists

 “I will not answer that question,” he said.

-Politicians from the three main blocs and smaller parties have waged a battle for the job of speaker, with each camp seeking to make a show of force in the hope that it will influence Macron's decision.
+Politicians from the three main blocs and smaller parties had waged a battle for the job of speaker, with each camp seeking to make a show of force in the hope that it would influence Macron's decision.

 Members of the New Popular Front, which won the most seats in the assembly, urged the president to turn to them to form the new government.
 Yet its main parties, the hard-left France Unbowed, the Socialists, the Greens and the Communists, are still feuding among themselves over whom to choose as their prime ministerial candidate.